Business Policies and Procedures Manual

 Requests for employees to work at a location outside of the state of Washington must be supported by strong justification, such as the need to retain an employee with a critically necessary skill.

-Telework arrangements do not change salaries, benefits, job responsibilities, leave policies, or other basic terms of employment.
+Telework arrangements do not change job responsibilities or other basic terms of employment.

 Employees who telework must comply with all University rules, policies, procedures, and instructions that apply to employees working at a University work location.

 Attendance is monitored for teleworking employees the same as for employees at a University work location.
 Important: Attendance issues may result in a telework agreement or arrangement being revoked and corrective or disciplinary action being taken.

 Employees must follow University and department leave request procedures when requesting leave.